Structure analysis¶

 ...

 NeighborSearch has a couple of functions for searching.
-The first one takes atom as an argument:
+The first one takes an atom as an argument:

 std::vector<Mark*> NeighborSearch::find_neighbors(const Atom& atom, float min_dist, float max_dist)